Celebrate Dad with these creative Father’s Day ideas

 Get artsy

 Many local art museums have dad-friendly works to look at, or you can find a specialized collection or gallery that he might find more interesting.
-You can also check out cool art installations in a nearby city (think: murals or sculptures) for a neat alternative to a more traditional museum—and a fun adventure.
+You can also check out cool art installations in a nearby city (think: murals or sculptures) or go on a “graffiti tour” for a neat alternative to a more traditional museum—and a fun adventure.

 Take a cooking class

 You can treat Dad to dinner anytime, but getting in the kitchen together opens up the possibilities for a different sort of bonding—and noshing.
 Sur La Table, local restaurants and culinary schools are all good places to start your search.
-The best part of this Father’s Day idea?
+The best part of Father’s Day ideas like this?
 At the end of your chef session, you’ll get to enjoy the meal you created together … and replicate it for many meals to come.

 Embark on a road trip